eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 **Eclipse GlassFish** is a lightweight yet powerful open-source application server that fully implements the **[Jakarta EE](compatibility)** platform.
 Designed for flexibility, scalability, and reliability, it provides a production-ready environment that adheres strictly to open standards without proprietary dependencies.

 GlassFish delivers comprehensive support for all required and optional **Jakarta EE APIs**, successfully passing all corresponding **Technology Compatibility Kits (TCKs)**.
-It includes an advanced administration console, clustering capabilities, and a rich set of tools that streamline both development and deployment.
-Continuously maintained under the **Eclipse Foundation**, GlassFish remains a robust and standards-compliant choice for modern enterprise applications.
+Continuously maintained under the **Eclipse Foundation**, GlassFish comes in two deployment modes:

+- **GlassFish Server** — the full application server with administration console, clustering, and high availability, designed for robust on-premise and traditional enterprise deployments.
+- **Embedded GlassFish** — a self-contained executable JAR requiring no installation, designed for cloud-native deployments, containers, microservices, integration testing, and embedding directly into applications.
+Run with `java -jar glassfish-embedded-all.jar`.

 <style>
 /* Inline CSS to create banner-style panels in a responsive grid */